Jwala Dhamala

 Senior Applied Scientist at Amazon AGI

 I am a Senior Scientist at Amazon AGI, California.
 My research focuses on advancing Artificial Intelligence through the development of large language models, agentic models, and reasoning models that are helpful, capable, and safe.
 My specific interests include benchmark curation, the design of robust evaluation metrics, and the evaluation of models to assess their alignment with responsible AI policies.
 I am also engaged in uncovering model vulnerabilities through novel jailbreak attacks and red-teaming methodologies.
+I am interested in developing agentic systems and LLMs for applications such as healthcare and others.

 Prior to joining Amazon, I completed my Ph.D. in Computing and Information Sciences at the Rochester Institute of Technology (RIT), where I worked under the supervision of Dr. Linwei Wang in the Computational Biomedicine Lab.
 My doctoral research centered on personalization and uncertainty quantification in multi-scale 3D simulation models of cardiac electrophysiology.
 This work allowed me to operate at the intersection of machine learning—specifically Bayesian modeling, optimization, generative modeling, and graph convolutional networks—and computational healthcare, with a focus on personalized cardiac modeling.